apiwit1604/credit-risk-dashboard/kmv-model/README.md

 | `run_kmv_simulation` | Simulate correlated asset paths, flag defaults, compute portfolio VaR/CVaR |
 | `get_scenario_summary` | Build a Survive/Default scenario table with probabilities and average loss |

-## Note on the default confidence level

-The original script left `confidence_level=0.783276` as an unexplained default.
-This version sets `DEFAULT_CONFIDENCE_LEVEL = 0.999` instead, to align with the BIS model's regulatory standard and avoid an unexplained number sitting in a portfolio piece — but it's a fully adjustable parameter, so set it to whatever alpha you're comparing against.

 See the repository root [README](../README.md) for the full alpha-comparability discussion against the CreditMetrics and BIS models.